KarelKubat/whatsmeow/README.md

 ## File Logging

 `github.com/KarelKubat/whatsmeow/logger` implements the interface `go.mau.fi/whatsmeow/util/log` but instead of sending logging to `stdout`, it is sent to a file.
+The file can be "rotated-away" in the middle of a run; the logger ensures that when the logfile disappears, a new one is created.

 Example: